MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/upgrade-latest-update.md

 - You've completed the code upgrade process and have tested the data upgrade in your development environment.
 - You're live in production, or you've already deployed your production environment.

-- DSE will do the data upgrade in one Tier 2 or higher sandbox UAT environment.
+DSE will do the data upgrade in one Tier 2 or higher sandbox UAT environment.
 This upgrade process is used as a control.
 The same upgrade process that will be used in production is used in this sandbox environment.
-- DSE will do the data upgrade in the production environment.

 **Upgrading any additional Tier 2 or higher sandbox environments**